AgoraDoc/agora-style-guide/_content/index.rst

 When investigating a style issue, consult this guide first.
 Refer to the Google style guide for information outside the scope of this document.

 This document also contains the official spellings for Agora products and technology, as well a list of preferred spellings for related words.
-See :ref:`references:Word list` for details.
+See :ref:`word-list` for details.

 For the (American) English spelling of additional terms and general vocabulary, refer to the `Merriam-Webster's Dictionary <https://www.merriam-webster.com/>`_.